feliciien/multilingual-meeting-enhancer/README.md

 ![](translator.png)
-# SeamlessM4T
+# multilingual-meeting-enhancer

+multilingual-meeting-enhancer
-SeamlessM4T is designed to provide high quality translation, allowing people from different linguistic communities to communicate effortlessly through speech and text.
+ is designed to provide high quality translation, allowing people from different linguistic communities to communicate effortlessly through speech and text.

-SeamlessM4T covers:
+multilingual-meeting-enhancer
+:
 - 📥 101 languages for speech input.
 - ⌨️ 96 Languages for text input/output.
 - 🗣️ 35 languages for speech output.